flojoy-ai/docs/docs/instruments-wiki/Multimeters/Keysight-34401A/Keysight-34401A.md

 <Tabs>
 <TabItem value="Qcodes" label="Qcodes">

-Here is a Python script that uses Qcodes to connect to a Keysight 34401A Multimeter:
+To connect to a Keysight 34401A Multimeter using Qcodes, you can use the following Python script:

 ```python
 from qcodes.instrument_drivers.Keysight.Keysight_344XXA import Keysight_344XXA